Gilles Carle

-Gilles Carle, (July 31, 1928 – November 28, 2009) was a French Canadian director, screenwriter and painter.
+Gilles Carle, (July 31, 1928 – November 28, 2009) was a Canadian filmmaker and painter, who was a key figure in the development of a commercial Quebec cinema.

+Life and career

-Gilles Carle, who was a key figure in the development of a commercial Quebec cinema, worked as a graphic artist and writer before he joined the National Film Board of Canada in 1960.
+Born in Maniwaki, Quebec and educated at École des beaux-arts de Montréal, Carle worked as a graphic artist and writer before he joined the National Film Board of Canada in 1960.
 His innovative debut feature, La Vie heureuse de Léopold Z., tracked the adventures of a snowplough operator during a madcap Christmas Eve.
 But after the NFB rejected several of his projects, he began working independently.
 In 1971 Carle joined forces with Pierre Lamy to form Les Productions Carle-Lamy, which produced Claude Jutra’s epic Kamouraska, Denys Arcand’s early features and all his early films.
 The quirkily paced, proto-feminist La Vraie Nature de Bernadette – widely regarded as his best film – and Le Mort d’un bûcheron eventually led to the more mainstream but graceful Les Plouffe and the epic love story Maria Chapdelaine, both classics of Quebec cinema.
 In 1972 Carle won the Canadian Film Award for best Director for his The True Nature of Bernadette.

-Carle was born in Maniwaki, Quebec.
 His film 50 ans, celebrating the 50 years of the National Film Board of Canada, won the Short Film Palme d'Or at the 1989 Cannes Film Festival.

 In 1990, he was awarded the Government of Quebec's Prix Albert-Tessier.
 In 1997, Carle received a Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.
 In 1998, he was made an Officer of the Order of Canada.
 In 2007, he was made a Grand Officer of the Ordre National du Quebec.

 His late-life battle with Parkinson's disease was profiled by Charles Binamé in the 2005 documentary film Gilles Carle: The Untamable Mind (Gilles Carle ou l'indomptable imaginaire).

+Personal life

+His companion of 27 years was the actress and singer Chloé Sainte-Marie.

+Death

 Carle died aged 81 on November 28, 2009, of complications from Parkinson's disease at the hospital in Granby, Quebec.
-His companion of 27 years was the actress and singer Chloé Sainte-Marie.
 Quebec Premier Jean Charest described him, at his death, as one of Quebec's most influential filmmakers.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.